dankswoops/SwoopsHud/README.md

 #### If you enjoy this content, please star this repo.

 <a href="https://github.com/dankswoops/SwoopsHud/raw/master/DoubleClickSwoopsHudUpdater.exe" download>Download and run the auto installer</a> to install the package seemlessly.
-Map packages getting solved soon.

 # Table Of Contents